Important Global Message

 Can I take a bus from the airport to Miami Beach?

-Express bus service to Miami Beach is available from the Miami International Airport Metrorail Station (link) via the Miami Beach Airport Flyer (Route 150).
+Express bus service to Miami Beach is available from the Miami International Airport Metrorail Station (link) via the Miami Beach Airport Express (Route 150).
 Board the bus on the ground level of the MIA Metrorail station.
-The Miami Beach Airport Flyer travels south on Miami Beach from 41 Street to South Pointe Drive.
+The Miami Beach Airport Express travels south on Miami Beach from 41 Street to South Pointe Drive.

 For service to Surfside, Bal Harbour, and Sunny Isles Beach, transfer to Route S (119) (northbound) at 41 St. and Collins Ave.
 Route S also travels northbound across the 192 St. Causeway to Aventura.